• Skip to main content

 Le Beaujolais nouveau est arrivé!

-Beaujolais Nouveau Day celebrates the day when the harvest season’s new Beaujolais wine goes on sale in Paris.
+Beaujolais Nouveau Day celebrates the day when the new Beaujolais wine, made from this season’s harvest in the region north of Lyon, goes on sale in Paris.
 “The new Beaujolais has arrived!”

 Beaujolais is a red wine made from Gamay grapes in the Beaujolais region of France.
-It is drunk young when first bottled.
+It is drunk young when first bottled to celebrate the end of the harvest.

 “Le Beaujolais nouveau est arrivé” is the cry that goes out on Beaujolais Nouveau Day, the third Thursday in November.